 Need to get outdoors and give your rabbit some fresh air and exercise?
 But want to keep them safe and stop them running away?
-Then you could consider getting the best rabbit harness that’s going to work for you and your cute little fur baby.
+Then you could consider getting one of the best rabbit harnesses that’s going to work for you and your cute little fur baby.

 Your rabbit can benefit from some time in a warm, secure hutch - it can act as a sleeping area away from predators, for instance - but it's not natural for them to spend all their time confined to a cage.
 They need to get out and run and explore, it's good for their health and well-being.
 But the moment you let them free, they disappear into corners you cannot reach or you simply can’t find them until they decide it's time to reappear.

 An ideal solution to this is to create a safe, spacious living area for rabbits or invest in a good quality rabbit run; after all you want your bunny to roam free in safety, however it can be an expensive option and you'll still need to keep an eye on your rabbit.
 There are many pro and cons of a rabbit harness: it's certainly not suitable for every bunny and you'll need to consider leash training.
 It's worth also keeping in mind that some pet charities don't recommend the use of harnesses; rabbits who are particularly fearful are liable to chew through strap-style harnesses and could injure themselves if they're easily startled so it's vital to think of your rabbit's disposition before opting for this style of exercise.

 However, a rabbit harness does give you peace of mind as your fur friend explores.
 You get to keep them safe while they bounce around and enjoy the outdoors before they decide it is time to get back to that warm and cozy home.

 Ready to take your fur baby for a hop and a jump in the great outdoors?
 Then let us help you choose the best rabbit harness for the job.